1 History

 6.2 Onshore Regasification Plants

-While FSRUs boast many benefits, particularly where short term projects are concerned, onshore import and regasification terminals or plants, are typically more economical for endeavors with lifespans exceeding ten years.
+While FSRUs boast many benefits, particularly in short-term projects, onshore import and regasification terminals or plants are typically more economical for endeavours with lifespans exceeding ten years.
 If additional land is available, onshore regasification plants are readily adaptable in terms of storage and regasification volumes.
 Onshore regasification plants consist primarily of storage, processing, distribution, and receiving installations.
-Once a carrier is berthed at the jetty, unloading of LNG to storage containers begins.
-After storage is completed, the LNG cis regasis regasified or sent to loading facilities, which may have installations for truck, railcar, container loading, barge loading, or ship bunkering.
-If regasification is the next step after storage, there are several available vaporizers for converting LNG to gaseous state in preparation for the market, the choosing of which depends on the overall needs of the project.
+Once a carrier is berthed at the jetty, LNG is unloaded to storage containers.
+After storage is completed, the LNG cis regas regasified or sent to loading facilities, which may have installations for truck, railcar, container loading, barge loading, or ship bunkering.
+Suppose regasification is the next step after storage.
+In that case, there are several available vaporizers for converting LNG to a gaseous state in preparation for the market, the choice of which depends on the project’s overall needs.

 7 From Regasification to Market

-Once regasification is complete the resultant natural gas undergoes additional treatment either at the regasification terminal or at another facility a short distance from the terminal.
-Due to the colorless and odorless properties of natural gas, its presence is undetectable without proper equipment.
-Before the natural gas is distributed to market, an odorant is added, and finally the gas is metered and sent by pipeline to both industrial and residential customers.
+Once regasification is complete, the natural gas undergoes additional treatment either at the regasification terminal or at another facility a short distance from the terminal.
+Due to natural gas’s colourless and odourless properties, its presence is undetectable without proper equipment.
+Before the natural gas is distributed to the market, an odorant is added, and finally, the gas is metered and sent by pipeline to both industrial and residential customers.

 8 Uses for LNG